 Increase Load Time

 There are two major disadvantages of a slow loading web page.
-Firstly, when the slow loading time is detected by Google, the organic ranking of the website takes a hit.
+Firstly, when Google detects the slow loading time, the organic ranking of the website takes a hit.
 Secondly, this does not sit well with the customer; consequently, the graphs for conversion and abandonment rate represent a bleaker picture.
-A study suggested that it could cost Amazon more than $1.6 billion in sales for a one-second loading speed.
+A study suggested that it could cost Amazon billions in sales for a one-second loading speed.

 Conversely, if you amp up the loading speed of your website, then you can experience a greater number of visitors on your web pages.
 Therefore, test the loading time of your web pages and content and ensure that your loading speed is not inferior to your rivals’.

 Images play a much important role in organic search ranking than the general expectations.
 The right image can make a user ‘think’ and reflect on your product and services.
-To do this, you may use high-quality images for your web pages, however, if they do not load in time – then not only the user experience is hampered, but you are unable to use one of your most persuasive content medium.
+To do this, you may use high-quality images for your web pages.
+However, if they do not load in time, then not only is the user experience is hampered, but you are unable to use one of your most persuasive content medium.

 As a rule of thumb, always make sure to add the title of the image, alt tag, meta description, caption, and the file name.
-The practice may seem cumbersome, but it really pays off in the long-term organic search ranking results.
+The practice may seem cumbersome, but it pays off in the long term organic search ranking results.